dastine0308/system-usability-scale/README.md

 ### Future features

-- Sign up new user
+- Sign up a new user
-- Delete test records througn UI button
+- Delete test records through the UI button
+- Use restful API
 - And more...

 ## Run locally